 The Land Auctions page is now part of Place Pages.
 Here you can find a list of Open Auctions, Scheduled Auctions and Recently Closed Auctions.
 You may browse as much as you'd like without signing up for Second Life.

 To participate in an auction, you must have an active membership subscription that permits you to own land on the Second Life mainland, such as a Plus, Premium, or Premium Plus membership.
 Your account must also have a verified email address and a Linden dollar (L$) balance sufficient to make a bid.
-If you'd like to participate in land auctions, please log into your account on the Second Life website to verify your email address and upgrade your account to Premium.
+If you'd like to participate in land auctions, please log into your account on the Second Life website to confirm your email address is verified and that you have a valid membership subscription.

 You can click the top of each column of auction results to sort by Name, Size, Leading Bid, # of Bidders, Start Time, End Time or Auction ID.
 Sort by our desired parameters to help you find a parcel that meets your needs.

 Once you find a parcel you are interested in, click the listing to visit the parcel’s Place Page.
 Here you can see additional information, such as the parcel’s maturity rating and region location.